Chicago

 Your safety and well-being are of the utmost importance, and help is available 24/7.

-Trafficking Survivors May Have the Opportunity to Seek Justice and Compensation
+Survivors of Hotel Sex Trafficking Schemes May Have the Opportunity to Seek Justice and Compensation

 Across the United States, survivors are pursuing lawsuits under the Trafficking Victims Protection Act against hotels, motels, and other hospitality businesses accused of allowing sex trafficking activities, forced labor, and other forms of exploitation to occur on their premises.